-The LHN is responsible for providing integrated mental health services at the sites governed by the Agreement.
-The following services will continue to be provided in accordance with national standards and the Mental Health Services Plan 2020-2025:
+In accordance with national standards and the Mental Health Services Plan 2020-2025, the LHN is responsible for providing integrated mental health services at the sites governed by the Agreement, including Community Mental Health Services.

+The following services will be provided by Rural and Remote Mental Health Services:

-- > Integrated Mental Health Inpatient Units (located in Riverland, Glenside). - > Community Mental Health Services. - > Distance consultation service including tele-psychiatry, emergency triage and liaison.
+- > Youth Mental Health Services (for people aged 16-24) - > Older Persons' Mental Health Services (for people aged 65+) - > Distance consultation service including tele-psychiatry, emergency triage and liaison.